 Researchers and simulations usually compare outputs of Construct simulations by examining files written over the course of the simulation.
 It's outside the scope of this quick start guide to offer in-depth suggestions on how to deal with large quantities of simulation data, but the deck comes prepared with a set of handy outputs.
 A brief English summary of each output is below.

-!
 When Construct writes matrices to file(s), as in this example to a comma separated value file, it will separate each row from the others with a line termination symbol appropriate for the host operating system (Carriage Return/Line Feed for Windows-type OS).
-If a researcher has Construct write multiple time periods to a single file, each time period is separated from others with a single empty line.!
+If a researcher has Construct write multiple time periods to a single file, each time period is separated from others with a single empty line.
+With the use of a <param name="print_run_and_timeperiod" value="true" />, Construct will print a "Run: 0 TimePeriod: x" line as the first line for each time period.

-The knowledge network at every time period, with each agent separated by a new line from other agents.
-Each time period is separated by a blank line, but is otherwise unnumbered.

-- Per-Agent diffusion values (# of bits agent has/# of all knowledge bits) - Who interacted with whom every time period. - Who was likely to interact with whom every round
+- The knowledge network at every time period, with each agent separated by a new line from other agents.
+Each time period is separated by a blank line, but is otherwise unnumbered. - Per-Agent diffusion values (# of bits agent has/# of all knowledge bits) - Who interacted with whom every time period. - Who was likely to interact with whom every round